rails-girls-summer-of-code/summer-of-code/conferences.md

 ## Go to a conference!

+At Rails Girls Summer of Code you work hard and learn new stuff every day, for 3 months, a summer full of love and code.

+To make this an even more complete experience for you we'd like you to join a nice conference.
+Enjoy the great vibe, learn new things from the talks, meet fantastic people and get to know the lovely community!
-For Rails Girls Summer of Code we have been able to secure some amazing offerings from some of the best tech conferences in the Ruby world for you.

-Most conferences offer free tickets, which is really fantastic, but some of them will even cover flights and accomodation for you!
+For this we have been offered no less than **55 free tickets** at some of the best Ruby conferences on 3 different continents for you.
+Most conferences offer free tickets, which is really fantastic, but some of them will even cover **flights and accomodation** for you.
+And all of them are very worth visiting!

 All of these conferences want to be as accessible as possible to a everyone.
 They will do their best to make you feel comfortable and welcome.
 Some of them